-Trupanion is the first and only pet insurance provider to cover certain health conditions associated with breeding and intact dogs and cats.
+Trupanion is the first pet insurance provider to cover certain health conditions associated with breeding dogs and cats.

-Avery is a one-year-old Sphynx cat from Vaudreuil-Dorion, Québec (Canada) that is insured with Trupanion as a breeding cat.
-When Avery became pregnant, she suffered from a difficult labor, called dystocia.
-Avery was admitted to an emergency hospital where she received x-rays, ultrasounds and labor inducing medication, among other treatment.
-Because of Trupanion’s breeding coverage, Avery’s owner was able to recover 90% of the cost of treatment.
+Avery is a one-year-old Sphynx from Vaudreuil-Dorion, Québec who is insured with Trupanion as a breeding cat.
+When Avery became pregnant, she suffered from a difficult labour called dystocia.
+Avery was admitted to an emergency hospital where she received x-rays, ultrasounds, and labour-inducing medication, among other treatments.
+Because of Trupanion’s breeding coverage, Avery’s owner recovered 90% of the cost of treatment.

 What is Not Covered

 The following conditions are not covered under our core policy or our breeding pets category.
-These are planned, expected expenses that can be included in a budget.
+These are planned, expected expenses that can you can budget for.

 How to Enroll

 To receive coverage for breeding-related conditions, pet owners must classify their pet as a breeding pet at the time of enrollment.
 Enrollment is fast and easy.
-Simply start a quote here on our website or call our toll-free Customer Care Center at 855.591.3100 where we have qualified staff ready to serve you 24 hours a day, seven days a week.
+Simply start a quote here on our website or call our toll-free Customer Care specialists at 855.591.3190 who are here to help you 24 hours a day, 7 days a week.

 Frequently Asked Questions

-Both intact males and females have an increased desire to roam, which increases their risk of sustaining injuries in fights or auto accidents or unwanted aggressive behavior from other animals.
+Both intact males and females have an increased desire to roam, which if they're let outdoors, increases their risk of injury from auto accidents and unwanted aggressive behavior from other animals.

-If your pet is having a planned C-section because of medical risk factors (i.e. bulldogs), the C-section is eligible for coverage once waiting periods have been met.
-However, if your pet has required a C-section prior to enrollment, it would be considered a pre-existing issue and not able to be approved.
+If your pet has a planned C-section because of medical risk factors (e.g., Bulldogs), the C-section is eligible for coverage once waiting periods are met.

-If you plan a C-section due to concerns that the pet may whelp outside of normal business hours (not planned specifically due to medical risk factors), that would be considered preventative/elective in nature and not available for coverage.
+If you plan a C-section due to concerns that the pet may whelp outside of normal business hours (not planned specifically due to medical risk factors), that would be considered preventive/elective and not eligible for coverage.

-All unplanned C-sections are eligible for coverage once waiting periods have been met.
+All unplanned C-sections are eligible for coverage once waiting periods are met.